Waiting for input...

 You will need to prepare beforehand so that you can recover the root key when the system fails to automatically recover it from SPIKE Keepers.

-The following diagram outline SPIKE’s manual disaster recovery procedure.
+The following diagram outlines creating recovery shards for SPIKE Nexus before a disaster strikes, while the system is healthy.
+The operator leverages spike operator recover command to create the shards.
 You can open the picture on a new tab for an enlarged version of it.

 SPIKE Manual disaster recovery flow.